-The Gillespie Museum has over 15,000 rock and mineral specimens in its collection, of which only a portion are on permanent display.
+The Gillespie Museum has more than 15,000 rock and mineral specimens in its collection, of which only a portion are on permanent display.
 Stored specimens are revealed through rotating exhibits that change either per semester or annually.
-The museum also has much to offer beyond rocks and minerals:
+The museum also has much to offer beyond rocks and minerals.

 Common Clay and Otherwise

 An environmental sculpture installation and display on Florida clay.

 A Passion for Collecting: The Legacy of T. B. and Nellie Gillespie

 Come learn about T.B. and Nellie Gillespie's life-long love for mineral collecting and how their hobby led to the eventual creation of the Gillespie Museum.
 The exhibit includes historical documents and pictures, many minerals from the historic collection, a timeline depicting the museum from birth to present day, and much more!